jlengstorf/lengstorf.com/content/drafts/labels.md

 ### Why would anyone voluntarily become a stereotype?

-If your Tinder bio reads, "I ❤️ CrossFit and Steve Jobs," **you've effectively outsourced your entire personality to two labels' accompanying stereotypes.** The person reading knows nothing about who you are, but they've now made sweeping assumptions based on their opinions about CrossFit and Apple.
+If your Tinder bio reads, "I ❤️ CrossFit and Steve Jobs," **you've effectively outsourced your entire personality to two labels and their accompanying stereotypes.** The person reading knows nothing about who you are, but they've now made sweeping assumptions based on their opinions about CrossFit and Apple.

 {{< caption src="/images/farmer.jpg"
             align="right"